-Oregano originates in the Mediterranean.
+Oregano originates in the Mediterranean, but growing oregano in the UK climate is still easy.
 It is closely related to the herb marjoram; in fact oregano is actually wild marjoram (oregano has a more intense flavour).
 Oregano is a half hardy annual; this means it will only last for one season and it is unlikely that it will survive through the winter months.

 Oregano prefers a well-drained site in full sun.
 Oregano does not require many nutrients and will thrive on a sandy or chalky soil.
 It grows well in containers and is extremely useful in the kitchen.